QuailAutomation/openhab2-addons/addons/binding/org.openhab.binding.enphaseenvoy/README.md

 ## Binding Configuration

 All necessary configuration parameters should be discovered via the discovery process.
 If this for some reason fails, the Envoy bridge can be configured manually.
-The scan frequency can also be set, it defaults to 60 seconds.
+The scan frequency can also be set, it defaults to 5 minutes (300 seconds).
+Since the internal update of the device is 15 minutes, it doesn't make much sense to scan at a high rate.
 It appears the device becomes unstable when scanning at shorter intervals than 15 seconds.

 ## Thing Configuration